-But we cannot see or understand all that he has done for us.
-In a sense we can recognize God's law in what humans call the "laws of nature" but we cannot know that he intended for mankind to live forever.
+But we cannot see or understand all that God has done for us.
+In a sense we can recognize God's power in what humans call the "laws of nature" but we cannot know that God intended for mankind to live forever.

-During vacations it is easy to ignore and forget what God has presented to mankind and told us in words.
 We cannot see all of God's love for us from what he has created.
 That must come from another source.
 That source is what he has told us in words.
 And his words have been recorded for us in the book we call